suman1547179/OIBSIP/README.md

 # OIBSIP

-These projects were my Internship projects @ oasis infobyte TASK-1 Iris Flower Classification
+These projects were my Internship projects
+TASK-1 Iris Flower Classification
 This repository contains the code for training a machine learning model to classify Iris flowers based on their measurements.
 The Iris flower dataset consists of three species: Setosa, Versicolor, and Virginica, each having distinct measurement characteristics.
 The goal is to develop a model that can accurately classify Iris flowers based on their measurements.
 *******************************************************************************************************************************************************************************************************************